500px/px-service-client/README.md

  handler.invocation_timeout = 10
  handler.excluded_exceptions += [NotConsideredFailureException]
 end

+# An example of a make request
+method = :get
+req = subject.make_request(method, url)

 ```

 Adds a circuit breaker to the client.
 The circuit will open on any exception from the wrapped method, or if the request runs for longer than the `invocation_timeout`.

+If the circuit is open, any future request will be get an error message wrapped in `CircuitBreakerRetriableResponseFuture`.

 Note that `Px::Service::ServiceRequestError` exceptions do NOT trip the breaker, as these exceptions indicate an error on the caller's part (e.g. an HTTP 4xx error).